railcore/railcore.github.io/wiki/faq.md

-# Welcome to the Railcore 2 FAQ
+# Welcome to the RailCore II FAQ

 ### Q: Is 1515 strong enough?